inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/requests.md

 Note that the *deleted* state is not implemented directly in the code, as the request is completely removed from the database in this case.

+## Reviewers in requests

+Reviewers are optional participants in a request process.
+They provide expert opinions, feedback, or recommendations but cannot make the final decision to accept or decline the request.
+That responsibility lies solely with the receiver.

+Key characteristics of reviewers:
+- Can be individual users or groups
+- Multiple reviewers can be assigned to a single request
+- Do not have direct authority to accept or decline the request
+- Provide input through comments and feedback in the request timeline
+- Can be added or removed throughout the request lifecycle
+- Have specific permissions to view and comment on the request

 ## Actions